Detailed Guide for Construction and Building Inspectors in San Diego County

 The job of Construction and Building Inspector may appeal to those who prefer work activities that include practical, hands-on problems and solutions; working outside; and following set procedures and routines while working with data and details.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Construction and Building Inspectors in California is $83,609 annually, or $40.20 hourly.
-The median wage for Construction and Building Inspectors in San Diego County is $77,388 annually, or $37.21 hourly.
+The median wage in 2016 for Construction and Building Inspectors in California was $83,609 annually, or $40.20 hourly.
+The median wage for Construction and Building Inspectors in San Diego County was $77,388 annually, or $37.21 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits vary by employer, but generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Those who are self-employed are responsible for their own insurance and retirement plans.